jdermody/brightwire/BrightWire.CUDA.Net4.x64/cuda/readme.txt

 Bright Wire - http://www.jackdermody.net/brightwire
-Copyright (c) Jack Dermody - Open Source MIT License
+Copyright (c) 2016 Jack Dermody - Open Source MIT License

-To compile the cuda kernels you will need to the CUDA toolkit open a Visual Studio command prompt to this directory and execute the following:
+To compile the cuda kernels you will need to have installed the CUDA toolkit for a supported version of visual studio. https://developer.nvidia.com/cuda-toolkit

-nvcc brightwire.cu -use_fast_math -cubin -m 64 -arch compute_35 -code sm_35 -o brightwire.cubin
+The latest version of the cuda toolkit may not work with the latest updates to visual studio, so using the previous version of visual studio might be a better option.

+NOTE: You will need to have installed the c++ compiler as part of your Visual Studio installation.

+Open a Visual Studio command prompt to this directory and execute the following:

 nvcc brightwire.cu -use_fast_math -ptx -m 64 -arch compute_35 -code sm_35 -o brightwire.ptx

-The -arch and -code flags can be modified as appropriate, as described in:
+The -arch and -code flags can be modified as appropriate for your GPU, as described in:

 http://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/index.html

-NOTE: You will need to have installed a supported c++ compiler as part of your Visual Studio installation.